LeSaRDe/neo4j_test/neo4j_uva_testing.md

                index, sourceNode, targetNode, totalCost, nodeIds, costs, path
         ```
       - Running time: Several minutes
+      - Runtime resources:
+        - CPU: A sharp increase in a few cores, but declined to ~5% soon.
+        - Memory: no obvious increase
       - Note:
         - What is different from the CA-based test was that the outputs came out to the screen immediately.
   - Single-Source Dijkstra enumerating results with grouping aggregation